-Inside the farm in the middle of the main hall, there is a long-fire.
-By it, the inhabitants worked, rested, ate and told stories.
+Inside the farm in the middle of the main hall, you will find a longfire.
+By it, the inhabitants worked, rested, ate, and told stories.

 The toilet area and a drawing of a woman helping her child

-Here one can see how the Vikings lived.
-You will find a dining area, a sleeping area, a working area, a toilet room, and a pantry - an exact replica of the Stöng archaeological site.
+Here one can see how the second generation of the Vikings lived.
+You will find an entrance, a dining area, a sleeping area, a working area, a toilet room, and a pantry - an exact replica of the Stöng archaeological site.

 There is no guidance inside Þjóðveldisbærinn, but you can dress up in Viking clothes, and hold swords and knives which is a great photo opportunity.

 Walking between some of the rooms of Þjóðveldisbærinn is strange as the ceiling in the corridors is really, really low.

 I tend to bump my head a lot when walking inside turf houses.
 People were considerably smaller in the olden days as times were harder.